tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/blob-batch.md

 --batch_357de4f7-6d0b-4e02-8cd2-6361411a9525--

 ## Response
-The response includes an HTTP status code and a set of response headers for uber batch request and all its subrequests.
+The response includes an HTTP status code and a set of response headers for the top level batch request and response information for all of its subrequests.

 ### Response Body
  The batch response is a multipart/mixed response which contains the response for each subrequest.
 The response is chunked.
-Each subresponse starts with Content-Type: application/http header.
-Content-ID header will follow if it was provided in the request.
+Each subresponse starts with the `Content-Type: application/http` header.
+The Content-ID header follows, if it was provided in the request.
 This is followed by the HTTP response status code and response headers for each subrequest.

 ### Sample Response